xuy50/ecgr5106-hw4/README.md

   - Validation loss: ~0.0119
   - Token-level validation accuracy: 1.0000

-The training logs (see `output.txt`) show a steady decrease in loss and that the model converges to near-perfect accuracy on this small dataset.
+The training logs show a steady decrease in loss and that the model converges to near-perfect accuracy on this small dataset.

 ### 1.4 Sample Translations
-Some qualitative examples from the notebook:

 ``` text
 Sample Translations: